English Swedish

 AlfaTest 3D Scanning

-Large structures, such as buildings and other geographical features
+Large structures, such as buildings and other geographical features.
+In addition, architecture, construction, and building facility management industries.

 Used: € 15.000-60.000